On the interactions between mean flows and inertial gravity waves in the WKB approximation: Deterministic 3D Euler--Boussinesq (EB) internal gravity waves

-For Hamilton's principle of least action to apply to an asymptotically expanded action, we make use of the following definition to formalise the idea of Hamilton's principle to a given order, in the situation where the action is expanded asymptotically. \begin{definition}[Variational derivatives in an asymptotically expanded action.]
+{ Since , it may not be immediately clear how to take variations of the action \eqref{eqn:action_EB_approximated}.
+The inclusion of the Lagrange multiplier, $N$, imposes the relationship among the Doppler-shifted frequency $\wt{\omega}$, the Lagrangian mean velocity $\bu^L$, and the phase $\phi$, thereby facilitating the variations.
+Namely, the forms of the constrained variations of the velocity field $\bu^L$ and its advected quantities, $D$ and $\rho$, are shown in \eqref{eq:EP constrain variations}.
+All other variables have arbitrary variations.
+The Euler-Poincar\'e theorem can then be applied to the variational derivatives with respect to $\bu^L$, $D$, and $\rho$, to obtain an equation for the total momentum of the system, and stationarity of the action with respect to the remaining variables implies a collection of equations for the remaining dynamics.
+This procedure results in a closed system of equations for both waves and mean flow, and describes their mutual interaction. } For Hamilton's principle of least action to apply to an asymptotically expanded action, we make use of the following definition to formalise the idea of Hamilton's principle to a given order, in the situation where the action is expanded asymptotically. \begin{definition}[Variational derivatives in an asymptotically expanded action.]
 When making an asymptotic expansion in Hamilton's principle, the Lagrangian in terms of any new variables, $\ell(\bu^L, {D},\rho)$ for example, becomes an infinite sum.
 Variational derivatives are then defined \emph{under the integral} up to some order, i.e.

 where the \emph{truncated Lagrangian}, $\ell_{\alpha^2}$, is defined as the part of the Lagrangian which corresponds to these variations

 Note that we have declined to use the `big O' notation in the above equation, since $\ell_{\alpha^2}$ is defined to include all terms of order less than $\alpha^2\epsilon$ \emph{as well as} any higher order terms which produce lower order terms after integrating by parts to take variational derivatives. \end{definition}